 The molds I used were large molds, about the size of a softball with a flat back.
 1 cup of sugar was enough to fill 1 of these molds.
-You can adjust the size of the batch depending on the size of your mold and how many you want to make.
+You can use this recipe to make a large sugar skull or adjust the size of the batch depending on the size of your mold and how many you want to make.

 - The next step is to combine a cup of granulated sugar with a couple teaspoons of water in a large bowl.

 - Rub the water into the sugar really good with your hands then pack it super tight into the mold.